nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 &nbsp;&nbsp;&nbsp;&nbsp; <b>2.6</b> Some example commands you can try:
 >    `add Walk the dog d/Don't forget to pick up poo` : Add a floating task.
-    `listall` : List all the floating tasks, deadline and events in the application.
+    `list all` : List all the floating tasks, deadline and events in the application.
     `delete 3` : Deletes the 3rd task shown in the current list.
     `exit` : Exits the application.